GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 TL;DR; Shared billing accounts do not get shared IAM roles - they need to be set separately

-We need a workaround (see https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/issues/177 ) for the fact that if the billing account is of type "shared" where it comes in under organization "Non Selected, ID=0" then any service account created will not get inherited links from IAM set in Billing - these like Billing Account User - need to be set manually.
+We need a workaround (see https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/issues/177 ) for the fact that if the billing account is of type "shared" - owned by a source organization where it comes in under the target organization as "Non Selected, ID=0" then any service account created will not get inherited links from IAM set in Billing - these like Billing Account User - need to be set manually.
 The workaround is currently manual - set the billing role directy in Billing on the shared account.
+See IAM Role inheritance into Billing Roles in https://cloud.google.com/billing/docs/how-to/billing-access

 Example